scalar-labs/scalardb-samples/scalardb-sample/README.md

 ```

 The `sample.customers` table manages customers' information.
-The `credit_limit` for a customer is the maximum amount of money a lender will allow the customer to spend using a credit card, and the `credit_total` is the amount of money that the customer has already spent by using the credit card.
+The `credit_limit` is the maximum amount of money a lender will allow each customer to spend using a credit card, and the `credit_total` is the amount of money that each customer has already spent by using the credit card.

-The `sample.orders` table manages orders' information, and the `sample.statements` table manages the statements' information of the orders.

-The `sample.items` table manages items' information to be ordered.
+The `sample.orders` table manages orders' information, and the statements table manages the statements' information of the orders.
+Finally, the `sample.items` table manages items' information to be ordered.

 The ER diagram for the schema is as follows: